 Here's why it may not be: Unless you can pull your love for saxophones, life coaching, snorkeling and kickboxing all together under one cohesive brand that makes sense in a given market, your business is going to be the equivalent of the “pizza slash sushi restaurant” that everybody knows to stay away from.

+A common problem new businesses have is that they forget to start in the place that matters the most: the money.
 How you're going to generate revenue is what drives any business…and it should drive your decision making process, too.
 (Not the other way around.)

-I've seen a lot of well-meaning folks try to hodgepodge together a variety of different interests, passions and quirks together into one business – perhaps because it feels safer this way, in the event one side of the business flops – and then try to figure out how they're going to make money between the two.
+I've seen a lot of well-meaning folks try to hodgepodge together a variety of different interests, passions and quirks together into one business – perhaps because it feels safer this way, in the event one side of the business flops—and then try to figure out how they're going to make money between the two.
 The old “little bit of this, little bit of that” approach.